Basic functions

 ["Tore", 1234]

-In general vectors are used for representing ordered finite sequences of objects.
+In general vectors of objects are used for representing ordered finite sequences of objects.
 By contrast, a stream can be seen as a possibly infinite growing sequence of objects.
 Vectors can be used to group elements in streams, as will be explained later.

 Sets and bags